 Summaries, propagation, and attribute substitution

 Summaries that are configured in the subnetwork trace configuration of the subnetwork definition are updated during the update subnetwork process.
 When updating a subnetwork, the tool writes the results of the summaries into the SubnetLine feature class for the summary attributes.
-Also, if propagators or substitution is configured, they are considered when a subnetwork is updated.
+Also, if substitution or propagators are configured, they are considered when a subnetwork is updated.